William J. Coyne

 William Joseph Coyne (August 24, 1936 – November 3, 2013) was a Democratic member of the United States House of Representatives from Pennsylvania from 1981 to 2003.

 Early life and education

 Coyne was born in Pittsburgh, Pennsylvania.
 He graduated from Central Catholic High School in 1954, and received a B.S. in accounting from Robert Morris College.

-He served for two years in the United States Army in 1955–1957.
+He served two years in the United States Army from 1955 to 1957.
 He served as a supply sergeant in Korea.
 After completing his military service, he set up a private accounting firm.

 Political career

 From 1970 to 1972 he was member of the Pennsylvania House of Representatives, and a member of the Pittsburgh City Council from 1974 to 1980.